-The hinged knee brace used after surgery is pictured to the right.
+The hinged knee brace used after surgery is pictured to the left.
 It runs nearly the entire length of your leg.
-Shorter braces are not capable of protecting your knee while the graft begin to heal.
+Shorter braces are not capable of protecting your knee while the graft is healing.

-Polar care knee cooling device is pictured above on the left.
+One version of a specialized knee cooling device called "polar care" (made by a company called Breg) is pictured above on the right.
 It is filled with 50% ice and 50% water and the pump inside the cooler constantly pumps ice water around your knee.